dyntaos/Horus/README.md

 - Flashing 50ms on, 50ms off:     Clearing previous flight data (EEPROM)
 - Flashing 50ms on, 200ms off:    DataUpload mode - Retrieval of previous flight data (will not record new data until previous flight data is cleared)
 - Flashing 1000ms on, 1000ms off: Flight fully completed

+## Problems compiling?
+Please make sure you have version 1.8.5 or newer of the Arduino software.
+A library used by this code was changed in 1.6.2 (EEPROM.h) and does not compile with the earlier version.
+I do not know if it compiles with the 1.6.2 version having said this.
+It is only tested with 1.8.5.